-The applicable income tax for individuals is established progressively, with the maximum income tax rate for individuals being 39 per cent.24 Any unsettled successions will be taxed on the aforementioned basis.
+Applicable income tax for individuals is established progressively, with the maximum income tax rate for individuals being 39 per cent.22 Any unsettled successions will be taxed on the aforementioned basis.

 Under income tax regulations currently in force, trust agreements will be governed by the rules of the country where the agreement is entered into and performed.